 How Do AI-Driven SEO Tools Compare to Traditional SEO Platforms?

-This comparison aligns directly with Google’s public guidance on how AI-powered features interpret content differently from ranking systems.
+This comparison aligns with Google’s public documentation on how AI-powered features interpret content differently from standard ranking systems.

 How Should Different Types of Businesses Compare and Select AI Search Optimization Tools?